Utsav22G/ASL-Translator/README.md

 # ASL-Translator
 Software Design Final Project (Spring 2018) code and documentation.
 ASL-Translator is a near real-time American Sign Language (ASL) translation tool that uses computer vision to recognize and track a user's gestures and uses a learned model to identify the ASL character most closely correlated to that gesture.
+For more information, see our [project website](https://utsav22g.github.io/ASL-Translator/).

 ## Getting Started